 Moreover, compared to other types of lenders, credit unions disproportionately helped the smallest of small businesses.
 An analysis of the Small Business Administration's (SBA) PPP data from the first two rounds shows that credit unions made loans in amounts much lower than the national average.
 In 2020, the average credit union PPP loan was under \$50,000, while the average PPP loan overall was over \$100,000.1 In 2021, the average credit union PPP loan was \$33,869, while the average PPP loan overall was \$42,000.2 Furthermore, according to NAFCU's analysis of SBA's PPP data, a full 75 percent of credit union PPP loans went to businesses with fewer than five employees.
-While banks are quick to point out that credit unions only deployed 2% of all PPP loans, they forget to mention this is because the loan size was so small, going to the smallest businesses.
+While banks are quick to point out that credit unions only deployed 2 percent of all PPP loans, they forget to mention this is because the loan size was so small, going to the smallest businesses.
+It is the height of hubris that bankers criticize credit unions for providing less PPP money than banks and don't admit that it was because banks gave bigger loans to bigger businesses.
 The credit union commitment to serving all is also seen in the fact that there are over three times as many minority depository institution (MDI) credit unions as MDI banks.